 All joking aside, funny man Jerry Seinfeld takes part in numerous charity events and donates to good causes.
 Working with his wife, Jessica, Seinfeld hosts events to raise funds for the couple’s organization, GOOD+.
 The nonprofit’s mission is to end family poverty.
 So far, the foundation has donated more than $35 million worth of product, according to the website.

 Watch “The Ellen DeGeneres Show,” and you’ll notice one thing immediately — host Ellen DeGeneres is a giver.
 For instance, in one show she gave away $500,000 to a Detroit school.
 The 2016 People’s Choice Awards even recognized DeGeneres with the title “favorite humanitarian.”

 And remember that celebrity selfie from the Oscars that DeGeneres initiated?
 For every retweet, Samsung donated money to a charity of DeGeneres’ choice.
 The proceeds were split between St. Jude Children’s Research Hospital and the Humane Society of the United States.

-In 2017, DeGeneres, one of the richest LGBT executives, helped raise money for Children’s Hospital Los Angeles in honor of Jimmy Kimmel’s infant son, who underwent heart surgery at the facility.
+In 2017, DeGeneres helped raise money for Children’s Hospital Los Angeles in honor of Jimmy Kimmel’s infant son, who underwent heart surgery at the facility.

 Ringo Starr’s Donations